-Different people will respond differently to treatment.
-For those using an optimal treatment programme consisting of both of the clinically proven treatments and carefully considered hair growth boosters, many men will achieve significant levels of regrowth.
-At The Belgravia Centre we have seen men with severe hair loss (almost bald), who have miraculously recovered almost all their hair (see photo to the right), whilst some men might only see moderate levels of regrowth from the same treatment combinations.
-Any level of response to treatment should however be seen as a success, even hair loss stabilisation without any increase in density, as it is likely that without treatment the hair would have continued to shed at a much faster rate.
+According to clinical data, some men will experience significant levels of regrowth and some more moderate levels of regrowth.
+A percentage of users will experience stabilisation and a small number will not notice significant results.
+To get a good idea of the results that people can achieve, you can view our gallery of over 2,000 case studies and hair growth comparison photos.
+Keep in mind that any level of response to treatment should be seen as a success, even hair loss stabilisation without any increase in density, as it is likely that without treatment the hair would have continued to shed at a much faster rate.
 Click below for our guide to different levels of hair regrowth from treatment.

 Patterns of Hair Loss

 There are three general patterns of Male Pattern Hair Loss – we are quite confident that one of these will bear a similarity to your own pattern.
 Below you will find a summary of each whilst you can also click into more detailed pages for each pattern, containing information and success story examples. *Please note that results may vary and are not guaranteed.

 One of the most common patterns of hair loss is a receding hairline, also known as a ‘widow’s peak’.
 This is where the hair is lost at either side of the forehead, usually leaving a triangular peak in the middle.
 For some men this might be the only area of hair loss, but others may also experience thinning at the crown.
 For those with more aggressive forms of MPB the hairline will recede further and further until it either meets the crown (which might also be balding), or results in a large bald area at the top or front of the head.
 Our receding hairline page explains how this pattern can be treated, likely results and provides photo examples of results from medicated treatment programmes.